firefly-cpp/NiaAML/README.rst

 Components
 ----------

 In the following sections you can see a list of currently implemented components divided into groups: classifiers, feature selection algorithms and feature transformation algorithms.
-At the end you can also see a list of currently implemented fitness functions for the optimization process.
+At the end you can also see a list of currently implemented fitness functions for the optimization process and categorical features' encoders.

 Classifiers
 ~~~~~~~~~~~